mourisl/Lighter/README.md

 	    -discard: discard unfixable reads (default: false)
 	    -maxcor: the maximum number of correction for a read (default: 10)

-    NOTICE: genome_size does not be accurate, but it should be at least as large as the size of the sequenced genome. alpha is decided by the user.
+    NOTICE: genome_size does not need to be accurate, but it should be at least as large as the size of the sequenced genome. alpha is decided by the user.
 A rule of thumb: alpha=(3.5/C), where C is the coverage of the data set.

 ### Example